cyrus-nodejs/e-commerce/README.md

    Authentication: JWT (JSON Web Tokens)
    Payment Gateway: Stripe or PayPal
    Other Tools: Mongoose (ODM), Passport mongoose Local (password hashing), Cors (Cross-Origin Resource Sharing)

 3. Features
    Product Listing: Users can view a list of available products, including descriptions, prices, and images.

    Cart Management: Users can add, remove, and update quantities of items in their cart.

    Checkout & Payment: Users can proceed to checkout and pay for their orders using Stripe or PayPal.

    Order Management: Users can view order history and order details.
    Admin Panel: Admins can add, edit, or delete products and manage orders and users.

    Authentication: Users can sign up, log in, and log out.
 Admins are authenticated with higher privileges.

    Responsive Design: The app is responsive, ensuring it works on both desktop and mobile devices.

 4. Frontend Implementation
    React Components Structure

    App.js: Main entry point of the React app.
 Sets up routing for the application.

    ProductList: Displays all the products fetched from the backend.

-   ProductCard: Displays individual product details.
+   ProductDetails: Displays individual product details.

    Cart: Manages the cart items, including adding/removing items and displaying cart totals.

    Checkout: Allows users to review their cart and proceed to payment.

    AdminDashboard: Provides access to the admin features to manage products, users, and orders.

-   Routing with React Router
+   Routing with React Router jsx
-   jsx

    Copy
    import { BrowserRouter as Router, Route, Switch } from 'react-router-dom';